IBIC/neuropointillist/docs/index.md

 The contrasts 1-4 correspond to TargetXDomain (1= SelfXAcademic, 2=SelfXSocial, 3=OtherXAcademic, and 4=OtherXSocial).
 These are the
-statistics that are output from a first level analysis.
+statistics that are output from a first level analysis using dedicated fMRI analysis software.

-If you go into the example.flournoy directory, you can see that setfilenames1.csv contains all the files corresponding to timepoint 1, setfilenames2.csv has all the files corresponding to timepoint 2, and setfilenames3.csv has all the files corresponding to timepoint 3.
-Similarly, the setlabels1.csv file has a subject id number, target code, domain code, and time code corresponding to the information embedded in each of the file names in setfilenames1.csv.
+If you go into the `example.flournoy` directory, you can see that `setfilenames1.csv` contains all the files corresponding to timepoint 1, `setfilenames2.csv` has all the files corresponding to timepoint 2, and `setfilenames3.csv` has all the files corresponding to timepoint 3.
+Similarly, the `setlabels1.csv` file has a subject id number, target code, domain code, and time code corresponding to the information embedded in each of the file names in `setfilenames1.csv`.

 ### Covariates.
-The arguments in readargs.R specify that there is a covariates file, Flournoy.new.csv.
+The arguments in readargs.R specify that there is a covariates file, `Flournoy.csv`.
 Covariates are data that are normally per subject/timepoint, or possibly just per subject - they are merged with the collected data across all timepoints, assuming that column headers in the setlabels files are the same things as values in the covariates file.
-If you look at Flournoy.new.csv you can see that the covariates file includes a subject id number, the time point, age of the subject at that time point, sex, and pubertal development status.
+If you look at `Flournoy.new.csv` you can see that the covariates file includes a subject id number, the time point, age of the subject at that time point, sex, and pubertal development status.

 ### Model.